SabirIvaN/f1-project/README.md

 This web-application for a company that sells and refills cartridges, as well as repairs F1 printers.

-To view the test version of the site, follow the link: [f1-project-staging.herokuapp.com](https://f1-project-staging.herokuapp.com).
+To view the web application, follow the link: https://f1-workshop.ru.

 ## Local instalation